mehampson/csce-e114-grad-project/content/howto.md

 Rust, like Go, is a compiled language that you'll need a full subdirectory for.
 You can set one up by running `cargo new <function name>` in `netlify functions`.
 You'll also want to add some [appropriate gitignore rules](https://github.com/github/gitignore/blob/main/Rust.gitignore) at this point, because Rust is going to add a lot of build files you don't want in your repo.

 It's worth mentioning that Netlify provides a starter template, so you could use that: `netlify functions:create --language=rust`.
 Following the wizard, you'll want to set it up as a Serverless function on the default path.
 The problem you'll run into here is that the template is fairly out of date, and it actually won't build as-is.
-If you want to use it, you'll need to edit `Cargo.toml` and update simple_logger from 1.16.0 to 4.1; the other dependencies are out of date too but not as critically.
+If you want to use it, you'll need to edit `Cargo.toml`: change the value of `package.edition` from 2018 to 2021, and update simple_logger from 1.16.0 to 4.1.
+The other dependencies are out of date too but not as critically.

 My advice though would be to grab the example code from the AWS SDK for Rust's [Github repo](https://github.com/awslabs/aws-lambda-rust-runtime/blob/main/README.md) for your starting point: